Letter from Aldershot: Synopsis

 In December 1939, 16,000 soldiers of the First Division of the Canadian Active Service Force under command of General A.G.L.
 McNaughton, were deployed to Halifax, Nova Scotia to await embarkation on seven ocean liners.
 As the convoy of ships set out, the main British battle fleet, on alert because of the German Deutschland battleship lurking in the Atlantic, took over escort duties.
 As they reached the shores of England, enshrouded in fog, the anxious troops wondered how they would be received.

-British officials, including the Secretary of State for Dominion Affairs Anthony Eden, greeted the Canadians while the large throngs of ordinary British citizens that made up the heartfelt and grateful crowd on the docks, shouted: "Good old Canada!"
+British officials, including the Secretary of State for Dominion Affairs Anthony Eden, greeted the Canadians while the large throngs of British citizens, who made up the heartfelt and grateful crowd on the docks, shouted "Good old Canada!"
 After disembarking, the troops and their equipment are transported to Aldershot Garrison, the home of the British Army.

-Once settling into their new quarters, the Canadian soldiers begin a strenuous regimen of training that includes becoming proficient with new infantry tactics, weapons and equipment, such as the new Bren light machine gun and the dispatch riders' motorbikes.
+Once settled into their new quarters, the Canadian soldiers begin a strenuous regimen of training that includes becoming proficient with new infantry tactics, weapons and equipment, such as the new Bren light machine gun and the despatch riders' motorbikes.
 Special drills and exercises stressed the importance of using gas masks and protection against mustard gas attacks.

 Their most important leisure time was devoted to corresponding back to their loved ones found in all parts of Canada.
 Just as cherished was the mail that came from home.
 With the assistance of a British camera crew, a number of the soldiers were able to make personal "letters home" messages that will end up on cinema screens back in Canada.

 After finishing training, the entire contingent was paraded before a royal guest, King George VI.
-The Canadian troops then were able to seek out the sights and sounds of a London in "full warpaint".
+The Canadian troops were then able to seek out the sights and sounds of a London in "full warpaint".
 Meeting the locals was an exchange of old world and new world cultures, with Canadians bringing their unique skills at hockey to England.

 In the tradition of their forebears, the first Canadian troops to reach English shores during the Second World War showed they were ready to "do their part".